 I had always struggled to ask for help in my life, but when I found myself in this place I realised that’s exactly what I had to do.
 Thankfully I learned that there are a lot of people willing and able to help if we only ask.

-I was in recovery for a full year and during that time I began seeing a coach.
+In my recovery I began seeing a coach.
 I was able to clarify what I truly value in life – freedom, and being able to help others in a way that is meaningful.
-I knew then that I couldn’t return to the corporate world.
+I also realised that even though I was successful in my corporate life, I never truly felt I was in the right place.
+I never belonged.

-This became my driving philosophy and led me to quit the corporate ladder and finally come out to my parents, aged 40.
+This became my driving philosophy and led me to quit the corporate ladder, open my coaching practice and finally come out to my parents, aged 40.

 The day after I had that conversation with my parents my mum was diagnosed with cancer.
 I really felt then how important it is to do the things we feel called to do, to lean into our own vulnerability, to say the things we’re afraid of saying, and to really live each day without regrets.